 As a Catholic, Jesuit university located in an urban environment, Marquette University is committed to educating talented students from its surrounding community.
-Inspired by this commitment, the university proudly sponsors the Marquette University Urban Scholars Program, which provides up to forty (45) full-tuition scholarships to high school graduates from the Milwaukee area.
+Inspired by this commitment, the university proudly sponsors the Marquette University Urban Scholars Program, which provides up to 45 full-tuition scholarships to high school seniors from the Milwaukee area.

 Award Criteria:

-- Demonstrated academic excellence with minimum 3.00 GPA (unweighted)
+• Demonstrated academic excellence with preferred minimum 3.40 GPA (unweighted)

-- Live and/or attend a high school in the City of Milwaukee
+• Live in Milwaukee Country and/or attend a high school in the City of Milwaukee

-- Demonstrative history of leadership and service in and/or outside of school
+• Demonstrated history of and commitment to leadership & service in and outside of school

 Admitted students who meet the award criteria will find the scholarship in their admitted student portal.